Pocket Pad

 Validated ergonomics and notification cues through 3 hardware explorations.

 Text threads and video calls often feel like chores rather than moments of connection.
 Existing tools optimize for efficiency, but not emotional presence.
-As a result, adults and parents remain connected in theory but distant in practice.

 How might we design a shared system that supports emotional connection across generations with very different levels of technical confidence?